elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     Saving firewall rules to /etc/sysconfig/iptables:          [  OK  ]

-Let&#8217;s make sure the zones configs are okay and start the service:
+Let's make sure the zones configs are okay and start the service:

     [root@rhel2 ~]# service named configtest
     zone localhost/IN: loaded serial 42